qpleple/wordpress-on-dotcloud/README.md

     cd wordpress
     git clone https://github.com/qpleple/wordpress-on-dotcloud
     mv wordpress-on-dotcloud/* .
-    dotcloud create MYBLOG
+    dotcloud create myblog
-    dotcloud push MYBLOG
+    dotcloud push myblog

-Due to a Dotcloud issue, you may have to push twice the first time : ``dotcloud push MYBLOG``.
+Due to a Dotcloud issue, you may have to push twice the first time : ``dotcloud push myblog``.
 Push local modifications to remote server with :

-    dotcloud push MYBLOG
+    dotcloud push myblog

 Note that remote ``wp-content/`` will not be overwrited. so uploaded static files will be kept and local plugins and themes will not be pushed remotely.